MI-AFP/tutorials/tutorials/10_elm-tea.md

 # Elm - The Elm Architecture

-## Elm program

-Elm program is set up using [Browser](https://package.elm-lang.org/packages/elm/browser/latest/Browser) module from [elm/browser](https://package.elm-lang.org/packages/elm/browser/latest/) package.
-There are several functions to do that based on the use case.

-- `sandbox` - Program that interacts with the user input but cannot communicate with the outside world.
-- `element` - HTML element controlled by Elm that can talk to the outside world (e.g. HTTP requests).
-Can be embedded into a JavaScript project.
-- `document` - Controls the whole HTML document, view controls `<title>` and `<body>` elements.
-- `application` - Creates single page application, Elm controls not only the whole document but also Url changes.

 ## JSON

 It is very common to use JSON format when communicating with different APIs.
 In JavaScript, JSON is usually turned into a JavaScript object and used within the application.
 However, this is not the case in Elm since we have a strong type system.
 Before we can use JSON data, we need to convert it into a type defined in Elm.
 There is the [elm/json](https://package.elm-lang.org/packages/elm/json/latest/) package for that.

 ### Decoders